Benefits of Quitting Weed

 Marijuana use disorder may be treated on an inpatient or outpatient basis.

-Depending on the needs of the person, it may also include conventional therapies like individual therapy, group therapy, family therapy, and support groups.
+It may include conventional therapy, group therapy, family therapy, and support groups, depending on the person’s needs.

 Frequently Asked Questions